SINGHxTUSHAR/AWS_Deployment_Flipkart_web_scrapper/README.md

 # AWS_Deployment_Flipkart_web_scrapper

-This repository is used to deploye the flipkart web scrapper on AWS with "codepipeline" and "Beamstack" services.
+This repository is used to deploye the flipkart web scrapper on AWS with "CodePipeline" and "Elastic Beanstalk" services.